Multicopy observables for the detection of optically nonclassical states

-where $r$ is the squeezing factor and $\phi$ is the squeezing angle.
+\twocolumngrid where $r$ is the squeezing factor and $\phi$ is the squeezing angle.

 The non-vanishing low-order moments are listed in Table \ref{table:tableofmoments} (as a consequence of the rotation invariance, we may assume $\phi = 0$ without loss of generality).

-These expressions allow us to easily calculate the different determinants of principal submatrices from the matrix of moments (\ref{def:dNmatrix}) for squeezed states (see Table \ref{table:determinantdeterminants}).
-The nonclassicality of squeezed states is detected, for example, by $d_{23}$, $d_{123}$, $d_{234}$, $d_{235}$ or $d_{1235}$.
+These expressions allow us to easily calculate the different determinants of principal submatrices from the matrix of moments $D_5$ for squeezed states (see Table \ref{table:determinantdeterminants}).
+The nonclassicality of squeezed states is detected, for example, by $d_{23}$, $d_{123}$, $d_{234}$, $d_{235}$, or $d_{1235}$.